Youth With You season 3: Finale cancellation

 After the milk-wasting controversy broke, the production of the finale scheduled on 8 May 2021 was suspended since 5 May 2021.
 In the afternoon of 6 May 2021, the eliminated trainees returned to Dachang, the filming site of Youth With You, for the finale rehearsal, but left the site that night.

 On 7 May 2021, iQiyi closed all the voting channels, and announced that the finale is cancelled and postponed.
 The future of the finale remained unclear at that point, as to whether it would postponed, cancelled completely, or the filming site would be changed.

 News broke out that the finale has been recorded low-key or rehearsed in the midnight of 8 May.
 The debut team is reportedly formed and the team name is rumoured to be "NINEVER", while the 9-member line-up is consist of Luo Yizhou, Jojo Tang Jiuzhou, Lian Huaiwei, Neil Liu Guanyou, Jerome Deng Xiaoci, Kachine Sun Yinghao, Liu Jun, X Duan Xingxing, Sun Yihang.
 The ranking is speculated to be without manipulation as the show is under pressure.

 Meanwhile, on 8 May 2021, many of the top 19 trainees who are not in the debut team has left respectively.

-However, on 9 May 2021, iQIYI and the management of Youth With You announced on Weibo that the finale is officially cancelled and denied that they have formed a debut team.
+However, on 9 May 2021, iQIYI and the management of Youth With You announced on Weibo that the finale was cancelled and denied that they have formed a debut team.